green-green-avk/legal/privacy-policy-nothing-app-android.md

 1. We collect nothing.

-2. We have an access to the information about the application usage collected by Google, such as:
+2. We have access to some information about this application usage collected by Google, such as:
     * **aggregated statistics** of number of users / devices / installs / uninstalls
-      by time period / country / device model etc. by date;
+      by time period / country / device model etc.;
     * **crash reports** with such information as approximate date and time of a crash / the number of crashes of the same type /